vsvishnu13/GPU-Programming-WiDS/Week2/README.md

 * How much of the work each thread performs
 * Which configurations result in correct output

-This builds intuition for launch configurations and scalability.

 ---

 ### **Task 3 — (Optional) Profiling First Look**